-A9.6 Paper Process:
+A10.6 Paper Process:

-- If a school official is not able to access SFAS, Withdrawal or Unsuccessful Completion can be reported using a paper form. - If a school determines a Withdrawal is a Non-Punitive Withdrawal or Early Completion, both reporting process are paper based.
+- If a school official is not able to access SFAS, a Withdrawal or Unsuccessful Completion can be reported using the appropriate form (below). - A Non-Punitive Withdrawal or Early Completion should always be reported using the appropriate form (below).